ayoub3bidi/blog/README.md

 # Ayoub Blog
 This was my first React project after using Vue.js for a long time now.
-Hoping you will like
+Hoping you will like it.

 ## Available Scripts